grtetrault/grtetrault.github.io/_posts/2022-05-14-greedoids-p2.md

 They make explicit the common properties that allow problems to be optimized by the simple "greedy choice" procedure.
 Moreover, they allow for analysis of a problem's structure separate from its objective, surfacing relationships between problems.

-This is the end of my series on greedoids, wrapping up a (hopefully) approachable introduction to an interesting combinatorial subject.
+This is the end of my series on greedoids, wrapping up a hopefully approachable introduction to an interesting subfield of combinatorics.

 ### Further reading